pgmpablo157321/Amazons/README.md

 For more in depth description of the rules of the game, click [here](https://en.wikipedia.org/wiki/Game_of_the_Amazons)

 ## Approach
 We will aproach this problem by using a minimax algorithm and by making it more efficient with an alfa-beta prunning.
-For a description of these:[minimax](https://en.wikipedia.org/wiki/Minimax) and [alfa-beta prunning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
+For a description of these: [minimax](https://en.wikipedia.org/wiki/Minimax) and [alfa-beta prunning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)

+Notice that the [tree of the game](https://en.wikipedia.org/wiki/Game_tree) at the beggining is very large (particularly very wide).
+In fact, the first player has 468 posible moves for her/his first turn!
+That is kind of a problem since we can't see very far in the tree.
+However notice that as the game progresses the number of possible moves tends to shrink, since there are more blocked spaces (meaning less spaces where to move).

 ## Heuristic